Total Knee Replacement Physical Therapy Catawissa, MO

 • Lying: Lying on your back, place a small rolled towel under your ankle.
 Bend your knee by sliding your foot towards your buttocks, keeping your heel on the bed.

-• Use of Walking Aids: At first, you’ll likely need the assistance of a walker or crutches.
+• Use of Walking Aids: Initially, you’ll likely need the assistance of a walker or crutches.
 Over time, as balance and strength improve, you can transition to using a cane, and eventually return to walking on your own.

 Intermediate TKR Recovery Phase

-As you move forward past the initial weeks of your total knee replacement physical therapy in Catawissa, MO, the focus shifts towards you becoming more independent and returning to the things you enjoy most.
-The intermediate recovery phase entails a more rigorous physical therapy regimen, with treatment modalities supported by scientific research that are designed to challenge your knee within the limits of safety and comfort.
+As you progress past the initial weeks of your total knee replacement physical therapy in Catawissa, MO, the focus shifts towards you gaining more independence and getting back to the things you enjoy most.
+The intermediate recovery phase entails a more rigorous physical therapy regimen, with treatment modalities supported by scientific research that are intended to challenge your knee within the boundaries of safety and comfort.

 Goals for Intermediate Recovery

-• Improving Strength: Strengthening exercises become more rigorous to fortify muscle around the knee.
+• Improving Strength: Strengthening exercises become more rigorous to build muscle around the knee.

 • Enhancing Flexibility: Increased emphasis on flexibility workouts to enhance the range of motion.